NoMacca/classtimertool/README.md

 > -- Fake Buddha Quote

 ## Description
 For teachers, time management is important.
 It is straightforward enough but it can become difficult during a lesson when you have a million other things to keep track of.
-This simple tool helps you save brainpower, so you can focus on other important things, like making sure Jill does not flick snot on James.
+This simple tool helps you save brainpower, so you can focus on other important things.

 ## Problem
-There are two problems that manual time tracking can cause
+There are two problems with keeping track of time in your head
-1. Stopping you from doing other things.
-Manual time tracking can divert your attention and mental energy away from other tasks, such as class content delivery, student engagement, and behaviour management.
+1. Distraction.
+Keeping track of time can divert your attention and mental energy away from other tasks, such as class content delivery, student engagement, and behaviour management.
-2. Time management slips.
+2. Slips in time management.
 You might accidentally let an activity overrun or run out of time for an important activity.

 ## Approach
 This application helps you track time during the class.